devnich/python-programming/README.md

 ## Dictionaries

 ### Dictionaries are sets of key/value pairs.
-Instead of being indexed by position, they are indexed by key. {#dictionaries-are-sets-of-keyvalue-pairs-instead-of-being-indexed-by-position-they-are-indexed-by-key}
+Instead of being indexed by position, they are indexed by key.

 ```python
 ages = {'Derek': 42,